Electricity: The electrical current is 230 volts, 50Hz. Two-pin European-style plugs are standard.

 Tipping: Tipping is becoming increasingly common in Romania, and is now expected in all restaurants and bars.
 A service charge is often included in restaurant bills but a further 5 to 10 percent tip is expected.
 Though it is not always necessary to tip them, taxi drivers can be rewarded for good service.

-Safety Information: Visitors should take normal safety precautions in Romania; keep valuables safe and be aware of pickpockets and scam artists in major cities.
-Corruption is rife and visitors should be cautious of policemen demanding fines for spurious offences, or asking to see documents as a way of stealing cash; if approached in this way visitors should offer to go with them to the nearest police station before handing over any money or documents.
-Valuables, including passports, should not be left in hotel rooms, or near the window of a hotel room when you are there.
+Safety Information: Visitors should take normal safety precautions in Romania, such as keeping valuables safe and being aware of pickpockets and scam artists in major cities.
+Corruption is less rife these days, but visitors should be cautious of policemen demanding fines for spurious offences, or asking to see documents as a way of stealing cash.
+If approached in this way, visitors should offer to go with them to the nearest police station before handing over any money or documents.
+Travellers should not leave valuables, including passports, in hotel rooms, or near the window of a hotel room when they are not there.

 Communications: The direct dialling country code for Romania is +40, and the outgoing code is 00, followed by the relevant country code (e.g. 0044 for the UK).
-There are numerous area codes applying to cities, towns and villages, for example (0)21 for Bucharest.
 Free wifi is available at cafes, hotels and restaurants.
-Public phone cards can be bought from kiosks, post offices and some tourist offices.
 A local SIM card can be purchased as a cheaper alternative to using international roaming for calls.

-Duty Free: Travellers to Romania do not have to pay duty on either 40 cigarettes, 50 cigars or 250g of tobacco.
-2 litres of spirits, 16 litres of beer, 4 litres wine, and gifts to the value of US$450 are also duty free.
-Valuable goods, such as jewellery, art, electrical items, and foreign currency should be declared on entry.
+Duty Free: Travellers visiting Romania from outside the EU do not have to pay duty on 200 cigarettes, 50 cigars or 250g of tobacco.
+Two litres of spirits, 16 litres of beer, 4 litres wine, and gifts to the value of US$430 are also duty free.
+Those arriving from inside the EU do not have to pay duty on 800 cigarettes, 200 cigars or 1 kg of tobacco, 10 litres of spirits, 110 litres of beer, and 90 litres of wine.

 Travel Guide powered by Word Travels, copyright © 2020 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.